drobilla/linenoise/README.md

 Comlin
 ======

-A minimal, zero-config, BSD-licensed, C library that implements a command-line for VT-100 compatible terminals.
+A minimal C library that implements a command line with history for VT-100 compatible terminals.

 The user interface is a minimal subset of readline's default key bindings: